-With tuition bills and room and board costs skyrocketing, students and their families are looking for creative ways to finance a college education.
+With tuition and room and board costs skyrocketing, students and their families are looking for creative ways to finance a college education.
 Unfortunately, many families fall prey to scholarship and financial aid scams.

 Unscrupulous companies promise scholarships, grants or fantastic financial aid packages.
 Many use high pressure sales pitches at seminars where you are required to pay immediately or risk losing out on the “opportunity.”